The Invisible (2007 film)

-The Invisible is a 2007 teen supernatural thriller starring Justin Chatwin, Margarita Levieva, Chris Marquette, Marcia Gay Harden, and Callum Keith Rennie.
-The film, directed by David S. Goyer, was released in theaters on April 27, 2007.
-The Invisible is a remake of the Swedish film of the same name, which was based on the Swedish young adult novel by Mats Wahl.
-It is the last movie produced by Hollywood Pictures.
+The Invisible is a 2007 teen supernatural thriller directed by David S. Goyer and based on the Swedish young adult novel by Mats Wahl.
+The film stars Justin Chatwin, Margarita Levieva, Chris Marquette, Marcia Gay Harden, and Callum Keith Rennie.
+It follows a high school student (Chatwin) who is attacked and left for dead, only to find himself trapped in a liminal state between life and death as he tries to solve his own attempted murder.

+The story was previously adapted into a Swedish film of the same name.
+The American version was released in the United States on April 27, 2007, and was the final film produced by Hollywood Pictures before the company's closure later that year.

 Plot

 High school senior Nick Powell plans to skip his graduation and fly to London for a writing program, despite the plan of his controlling mother, Diane.
 His mother pressures him to succeed and is emotionally distant.

 Nick's best friend, Pete Egan, confides in him that he is bullied by Annie Newton, a troubled teen.
 Nick attempts to step in on one such occasion, only for it to escalate into a physical confrontation.
 Annie's closest friends are violent thieves, and her boyfriend, Marcus, is on parole for similar violations.

-Nick tells Pete about his plans to leave for London and they say goodbye.
+Nick tells Pete about his plans to leave for London, and they say goodbye.
 Annie decides to rob a jewelry store across the street from where Marcus is stealing a car.
-Marcus reprimands her, and tries to take the jewels for himself, but Annie keeps them and pushes him to try to stop her.
+Marcus reprimands her and tries to take the jewels for himself, but Annie keeps them and pushes him to try to stop her.
 Believing Annie is out of control, Marcus tips off the cops.
 Annie is arrested and assumes that Pete is responsible because he saw her load the merchandise into her locker.

 She later attempts to beat a confession out of Pete.
 When Annie does not believe his innocence, Pete reluctantly gives up Nick's name, thinking that Nick is already on a plane to London.
 He is unaware that Nick gave his ticket to a girl at a party, having decided not to go.
 When Annie and her crew find Nick walking home from the party, they run him off the road and beat him mercilessly.
 When Annie believes she has killed Nick, they dump his body into a sewer.

-The next morning Nick goes to school to find that no one can see or hear him.
+The next morning, Nick goes to school to find that no one can see or hear him.
 He returns home to find his mother has filed a missing person's report, and the police are investigating his disappearance.
-After a while, Nick realizes that he is still alive, but unconscious.
+After a while, Nick realizes that he is still alive but unconscious.
 When Nick realizes that he is having an out-of-body experience, he reaches out to Annie and Pete to save his life.